Spring Asparagus Panzanella Salad

 Lauren's Note: "This salad is best with good quality, seedy, multi-grain bakery bread and any bold green you can get your hands on.
 I love using a bitter green like arugula, mustard greens, or kale but spinach offers its own tender simplicity to this salad as well, which I used here.
 Otherwise, this panzanella salad is pretty simple, and sometimes those are the best kinds of recipes."

-- 1 lb fresh Imperfect asparagus, trimmed and sliced into 2-inch pieces
+1 lb fresh asparagus*, trimmed and sliced into 2-inch pieces

 A spring salad like this is a great home for your favorite crunchy raw veggies like rainbow carrots, cabbage, and radishes, but it's also a great place to incorporate roasted vegetable like bell peppers or beets.
 For extra texture contrast, try adding some crushed almonds or sesame seeds on top!